kravchenya/AWS_SAA-C01_vs_Azure_AZ-204/README.md

 Also the author tends to think, that companies that previously worked with Java/GO/Kotlin, choose AWS as their cloud provider, and companies that have affinity with .NET framework, choose Azure as their cloud solution.
 Therefore, while being a .NET developer it is easier to start working with Azure than with AWS and vise versa.
 There might be exceptions, but the author believes they are seldom.

+## Appreciation

+If you like this artikle, you can buy me a coffee: https://www.buymeacoffee.com/dkravchenko

 ### Notes: